Salmon oil for dogs: benefits, dosage, and precautions

 Salmon oil dosage according to dog’s weight

 Some dogs have increased sensitivity to lipid components.
-You may notice softer stools or a slight fishy odor if the intestine struggles to digest the oil.
+You may notice softer stools or a slight fishy odor if the intestine struggles to assimilate the oil.
 In case of anticoagulants or bleeding disorders, omega-3 intake must be supervised by a veterinarian.
 For a balanced diet, also watch out for fruits forbidden to dogs that could worsen gastrointestinal sensitivity.
-It is not recommended to combine salmon oil with supplements rich in dates, especially if your pet reacts poorly, as some feedback on dates illustrates.
+It is not recommended to combine salmon oil with supplements rich in dates, especially if your pet reacts poorly, as illustrated by some feedback on dates.

 • Overdose: risk of diarrhea or bleeding.